Microvascular angina: Causes

 There is no specific known cause for microvascular angina but rather a multitude of risk factors that act together.
 It is believed that the lack of blood flow caused by a microvascular disease and enhanced pain perception are two of the factors that may cause it.
 The microvascular dysfunctions refer to the abnormalities in the very small blood vessels of the heart.
 The narrowing of these vessels may lead to lack of oxygen in specific areas of the cardiac muscle causing chest pain.
 Several studies have shown that patients living with microvascular angina may have an enhanced pain perception, and usually feel more intense chest pain than individuals without microvascular angina.

-The risk factors include abdominal obesity, meaning excessive fat tissue in and around the abdomen, atherogenic dyslipidemia which is a blood fat disorder, and elevated blood pressure.
+The risk factors include abdominal obesity, meaning excessive visceral fat tissue in and around the abdomen, atherogenic dyslipidemia which is a blood fat disorder, and elevated blood pressure.
 Other risk factors are insulin resistance or intolerance to glucose, prothrombotic state or proinflammatory state.
 Older people are more at risk to develop this condition, and there is some evidence that suggests that there are genetic mutations that predispose to the syndrome.
 Women are more prone to this condition than men, as well as those who have a history of heart disease in the family.

 Pathophysiology

+This condition is typically characterized by a series of structural and functional changes within the heart's microcirculation, such as endothelial dysfunction (which affects the inner lining of blood vessels), microvascular arteriolar remodeling (changes in the vessel structure) such as intimal thickening, smooth muscle cell proliferation, perivascular fibrosis, and increased microvascular resistance (which impedes blood flow).
+There are also differences in coronary blood flow reserve (the capacity to increase blood flow during increased demand) and IMR (index of microcirculatory resistance).

 In a large percentage of patients, there is a finding of systemic microvascular abnormalities, causing reduced blood flow in the microvasculature of the cardiac muscles.
 When the blood vessels constrict and fail to dilate there is decreased oxygen levels to the cardiac muscles resulting in hypoxia which lead to chest pain.

 While numerous physiological mechanisms have been proposed, none have been proven.

+Types of microvascular dysfunction

+Structural endotype

+Patients with the structural coronary microvascular dysfunction endotype (inability to dilate) tend to have a high vascular tone at rest and high vascular tone at stress.
+Patients with this endotype typically show normal CBF (coronary blood flow) at rest, lower stress CBF, lower coronary flow reserve (CFR) and elevated hyperemic index of microcirculatory resistance (hMR).
+Their microvascular resistance and endothelial dysfunction is elevated.

+It is characterized by luminal obstruction, vascular-wall infiltration, vascular remodeling, perivascular fibrosis and capillary rarefaction.

+In this type individuals may have impaired vasodilatory capacity and endothelial function, leading to reduced coronary blood flow and compromised myocardial perfusion, especially during stress or increased demand.